 The World Health Assembly has set a deadline of May 2024 for putting the proposed amendments to the IHR and the pandemic treaty to a vote.
-Some amendments to the IHR could already be voted upon and accepted in May 2023.
 Amendments to the IHR are adopted via simple majority vote by delegates in the World Health Assembly with no further national ratification procedures.
 States retain the right to individually opt out within a specified time (10 months).
 If they don't do so, the revised version automatically applies to them.
 The treaty, meanwhile, necessitates a two-third majority with subsequent national ratification.
 However, per Article 35 of the zero draft of the treaty, the agreement can come into effect on a provisional basis before the conclusion of ratification processes.